nghiattran/Rules-of-thumb/OS/Modern-Operating-Systems.md

 * The scheduling rules are such that P0 get CPU time whenever it is in ready state.
 * At a time moment, P1 is in critical section.
 * P0 become to ready state.
 P0 posse CPU time and start to run.
-* Since P1 is in critical section, P0 run busy waiting forever since P1 does not have a chance to get CPU time to finish its critical section.
+* Since P1 is in critical section, P0 runs busy waiting forever since P1 does not have a chance to get CPU time to finish its job.

 #### 2.3.4 Sleep and Wakeup

 Sleep and wakeup:

 * Instead of busy waiting, it goes to sleeping state.
-* Once a process finish its Critical section, it calls wakeup function which allows one of sleeping process get into its critical section.
+* Once a process finish its job in critical section, it calls wakeup function which allows one of sleeping process get into the critical section.

 ##### The Producer-Consumer Problem